Proposed Hospital System Transactions

 Community Input Form and Phone Option

-Individuals can also complete this Health Care Transactions Community Input Form to provide written feedback.
-Members of the public are encouraged to contact the Attorney General’s Office about this proposed merger and other health care entities through the Community Input Form or by phone at (651) 296-3353 (Metro area) or (800) 657-3787 (Greater Minnesota).
+Individuals can complete this Health Care Transactions Community Input Form to provide written feedback.
+Members of the public are encouraged to contact the Attorney General’s Office about this proposed transaction and other health care transactions through the Community Input Form or by phone at (651) 296-3353 (Metro area) or (800) 657-3787 (Greater Minnesota).